JOIN EARLY LEARNING FOR ALL

 The open application period for 2025 will begin May 1st.

 Starting in 2025, DEC has moved from a rolling application to an open application period every May-July.
-This annual cycle will help us streamline the quality validation process and Early Learning For All Quality Standards.
-It will also help ensure we are taking a data-informed and equity-centered approach to network expansion.
-Eligibility criteria to apply to the network will not change but programs that fill geographic, demographic, and age-based capacity gaps in our network will be prioritized for DEC program officer support and validation each cycle.
+This annual cycle helps us ensure we are taking a data-informed and equity-centered approach to network expansion, while maintaining a transparent and efficient process for applicants.

 Eligibility Requirements